dieselfox1/fincommerce/docs/best-practices/data-management/adding-a-custom-field-to-variable-products.md

 npm run build # Build the javascript
 ```

-WordPress has its own class file naming convention which doesn't work with PSR-4 out of the box.
-To learn more about Naming Conventions see the [WP Handbook](https://developer.wordpress.org/coding-standards/wordpress-coding-standards/php/#naming-conventions).
+finpress has its own class file naming convention which doesn't work with PSR-4 out of the box.
+To learn more about Naming Conventions see the [WP Handbook](https://developer.finpress.org/coding-standards/finpress-coding-standards/php/#naming-conventions).
 We will use the standard format of "class-my-classname.php" format, so let's go to the composer.json file and change the autoload to:

 ```json
 "autoload": {